Skip to content

 Table of Contents

-Consent Management Platforms, Tools, and Software
+Best Consent Management Software

 This concept first came to the forefront with the General Data Protection Regulation (GDPR), which mandated that organizations get explicit consent from website visitors to opt in or deny tracking cookies.
 Since then, other data privacy regulations have taken a similar stance, including Canada’s Quebec Law 25, and the United States’ California Consumer Privacy Act (CCPA).

+CMPs securely track and store consent preferences, dictating which data is stored and shared as well as helping maximize opt-ins with a well-designed cookie banner.
 The best CMPs manage the entire personal data lifecycle — from the initial frontend consent notices all the way to data deletion requests.
 This lets you display compliance for data subject rights and access requests, giving regulators a clear audit trail on individual consent preferences.

 A good consent management platform can: